dwcares/DragonDrone/iOS/readme.md

 Generating Pods project
 Integrating client project

-[!]
-Please close any current Xcode sessions and use `DragonDrone.xcworkspace` for this project from now on.
 Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.
 ~~~

+Close any current Xcode sessions and use `DragonDrone.xcworkspace` for this project from now on.

 > **Note**: If you saw "Unable to satisfy the following requirements" issue during pod install, please run the following commands to update your pod repo and install the pod again:
 >